Kingdom of Kaffa

-The Kingdom of Kaffa was a kingdom located in what is now Ethiopia from 1390 to 1897, with its first capital at Bonga.
-The Gojeb River formed its northern border, beyond which lay the Gibe kingdoms; to the east the territory of the Konta and Kullo peoples lay between Kaffa and the Omo River; to the south numerous subgroups of the Gimira people, and to the west lay the Majangir people.
+The Kingdom of Kaffa existed from 1390 to 1897 in what is today Ethiopia, with its first capital at Bonga.
+It was bounded to the north by the Gojeb River, beyond which lay the Gibe kingdoms; to the east by the territory of the Konta and Kullo peoples and, beyond, the Omo River; to the south by numerous subgroups of the Gimira people; and to the west by the Majangir people.
 The native language, also known as Kaffa, is one of the Omotic group of languages.

-Kaffa was divided into four sub-groups, who spoke a common language Kefficho, one of the Gonga/Kefoid group of Omotic languages; a number of groups of foreigners, Ethiopian Muslim traders and members of the Ethiopian Church, also lived in the kingdom.
-A number of socioeconomic groups, "but with the status of submerged status", existed; these included the manjo, or hunters; the manne, or leatherworkers; and the qemmo, or blacksmiths.
-The manjo even had their own king, appointed by the King of Kaffa, and were given the duties of guarding the royal compounds and the gates of the kingdom.
-The kingdom was overrun and conquered in 1897, and was eventually annexed by Ethiopia.
+Kaffa was divided into four subgroups that spoke a common language, Kefficho, one of the Gonga/Kefoid group of Omotic languages.
+The kingdom was also home to groups of foreigners, Ethiopian Muslim traders, and members of the Ethiopian Church.
+A number of socioeconomic groups, "but with the status of submerged status", existed; these included the manjo (hunters), manne (leatherworkers), and qemmo (blacksmiths).
+The manjo had their own king, appointed by the King of Kaffa, and were given the duties of guarding the royal compounds and the gates of the kingdom.
+The kingdom was overrun and conquered in 1897, and it was eventually annexed by the Ethiopian Empire.

-The land where this former kingdom lay is in the southern parts of the Ethiopian Highlands with stretches of forest.
+This former kingdom lay in the southern parts of the Ethiopian Highlands with stretches of forest.
 The mountainous land is very fertile, capable of three harvests a year.